 A global approach to learning and development ensures consistency of communication with all information channelled through a central point.
-This sees Head Office speaking directly to a single group of providers who cascade the message to facilitators.
+This sees the Head Office speaking directly to a single group of providers who cascade the message to facilitators.
 Thereby minimising the chance of misunderstanding or misinterpretation and helping to build strong supplier relationships

 Six steps to maximise global learning and development programmes

-1. Be clear on about your aims
+1. Be clear about your aims

 If you don’t know or understand why you’re embarking on global learning and development, you’re unlikely to properly measure outcomes and results.
 Key stakeholders need to buy into the strategy behind the decision – which must be linked clearly to the organisational purpose.